butaixianran/Blender-Vmd-Retargeting/README.md

 or you can just remove all 5 morphs' data.

 # Update Log:
+## 1.18.2
+* Remove IK limits for DTB 2022
+* Fix toe issue for "Daz to MMD" when shoes are separated 2 meshes(left and right shoe).

 ## 1.18.0
 * Modify converting method, to use Current pose as Rest Pose.
 Which can fix poking issue of forearms.
 Now addon converts vmd motion in the same way as blender mmd tools.
 * Allow using thigh rotation with IK together, to handle knees since there is no IK Pole bone anymore.
 Blender mmd tools handle knees in the same way.